kalinsky-dev/Weather-App/README.md

 <h1 align="center">Weather Application <img src="./images/favicon.png" width="50" heigth="50"/></h1>

 Welcome to my Weather Application!
 This repository contains the source code for a basic weather application.
 The application retrieves and displays current weather information for a specified location.
-It is built using HTML, CSS, and Vanilla JavaScript and it provides a simple and user-friendly interface.
+It is built using HTML, CSS, and Vanilla JavaScript and provides a simple and user-friendly interface.

-Write your desired destination and view the temperature, description, wind speed and humidity!\
+Write your desired destination and view the temperature, description, wind speed and humidity!

 ## Created with: